ShubhadeepSadhukhan1993/fastSF/paper.md

 # Conclusions

-This paper describes the design and the validations of ``Kolmogorov41``, a hybrid parallel C++ code that computes structure functions for given velocity and scalar fields.
-We validate ``Kolmogorov41`` using two test cases.
+This paper describes the design and the validations of ``fastSF``, a hybrid parallel C++ code that computes structure functions for given velocity and scalar fields.
+We validate ``fastSF`` using two test cases.
 In the first case, we compute the structure functions using hypothetical velocity and scalar fields, and find them to be consistent with analytical results.
 In the second case, we compute the velocity structure functions using the fields obtained from the simulations of three-dimensional homogeneous and isotropic turbulence, and show consistency with Kolmogorov's K41 result.
-We believe that ``Kolmogorov41`` will be useful to turbulence community.
+We believe that ``fastSF`` will be useful to turbulence community.

 # Acknowledgements

-We thank R. Samuel, A. Chatterjee, S. Chatterjee, and M. Sharma for useful discussions during the development of ``Kolmogorov41``.
+We thank R. Samuel, A. Chatterjee, S. Chatterjee, and M. Sharma for useful discussions during the development of ``fastSF``.
 Our computations were performed on Shaheen II at KAUST supercomputing laboratory, Saudi Arabia, under the project k1416.

 ---